-The global trade finance gap hit a new all-time high of $1.7 trillion in 2020, eclipsing its previous high of $1.5 trillion recorded in 2018, a new survey from the Asian Development Bank (ADB) has found.
+The global trade finance gap hit a new all-time high of $1.7 trillion in 2020, eclipsing its previous high of $1.5 trillion recorded in 2018, says a new report from the Asian Development Bank (ADB).

-Supply shocks and economic uncertainty due to the COVID-19 pandemic have exacerbated the trade finance gap worldwide, resulting in a surge of rejected trade finance applications during the pandemic (figure 1).
+Supply shocks and economic uncertainty due to COVID-19 have exacerbated the trade finance gap worldwide, the report found, resulting in a surge of rejected trade finance applications during the pandemic.

-In today’s ADB report, ‘Trade Finance Gaps, Growth, and Jobs Survey’, small- and medium-sized enterprises (SMEs) were shown to have been the hardest hit during the pandemic, accounting for 40% of rejected trade finance requests.
+In its report, published today, ADB found that small and medium-sized enterprises (SMEs) were the hardest hit during the pandemic, accounting for 40% of rejected trade finance requests.

 Likewise, women-owned SMEs faced difficulties accessing trade finance, with 70% of their applications reported as totally or partially rejected.